erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 Another high conviction hold.
 Picks and shovels for the AI revolution.
 Hyperscalers pay Nvidia for AI.
 I beefed up my long position, picking up shares from $95 to $147.
-I paid $12/share for about 60 shares, what's left from my first buy in 2020.
+I paid $12/share for 50 shares in 2021.
+That's what I'm still holding from my first buy after stock splits.
+Good enough for a 13x return.
+Staying long.

 **RAYJ**